 Jets' season has gone from great hope to inevitable despair

 Less than two weeks ago Robert Saleh was brazenly predicting a third opportunity to face the Bills.
-After this most recent loss to the Jaguars, a fourth straight for the team that dropped them below .500, he could barely entertain the thought of a postseason in any future scenario.
+After the Jets' most recent loss to the Jaguars, a fourth straight for the team that dropped them below .500, he could barely entertain the thought of a postseason in any future scenario.

 It’s been that precipitous of a fall for the Jets.